corvostore/corvoserver/README.md

 ## LRU Eviction

-CorvoStore allows you to specify the maximum allowable memory for the key-value store, and evicts the least recently used key if the max memory is exceeded
+CorvoStore allows you to specify the maximum allowable memory for the key-value store, and evicts the least recently used key if the max memory is exceeded.
-Multiple data types
+## Multiple data types
-You can store complex data types in the key-value store Persistence
+You can store complex data types in the key-value store.
+## Persistence
 CorvoStore optionally supports AOF (append-only file) persistence.
 Write operations that modify data are logged to a file, and the file is used to reconstruct the dataset when the server is started.

 # Installation